aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/compressing-and-decompressing-files/_index.md

 ### **LZMA Compression within ZIP Archive**
 The **Lempel–Ziv–Markov chain algorithm** (**LZMA**) is an algorithm used to perform lossless data compression.
 LZMA uses a dictionary compression algorithm, the compressed stream is a stream of bits.
-LZMA compression within ZIP archive allows ZIP container to contain LZMA compressed entries.
+LZMA compression within the ZIP archive allows ZIP containers to contain LZMA compressed entries.
 The following code example shows the implementation of LZMA compression using Aspose.ZIP API.

 {{< gist "aspose-com-gists" "42ee14864d84aeae8619284450c3d628" "Examples-CSharp-CompressingAndDecompressingFiles-CompressionSettings-UsingLZMACompressionSettings.cs" >}}